sequana/sequana_pipetools/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.2.0     add content from sequana.pipeline_common to handle all kind of
-0.1.2     add version of the pipeline in the output completion file 0.1.1     release bug fix
+          options in the argparse of all pipelines.
+This is independent of sequana to speed up the --version and --help calls 0.1.2     add version of the pipeline in the output completion file 0.1.1     release bug fix
 0.1.0     creation of the package